Discrete and fuzzy dynamical genetic programming in the XCSF learning classifier system: Discrete DGP-XCSF

 Matching consists of executing each rule for $T$ cycles based on the current input.
 The value of $T$ is chosen to be a value typically within the basin of attraction of the RBN.
 Asynchrony is here implemented as a randomly chosen node being updated on a given cycle, with as many updates per overall network update cycle as there are nodes in the network before an equivalent cycle to one in the synchronous case is said to have occurred.
 See \cite{Gershenson:2002} for alternative schemes.

 In this study, where well-known maze problems are explored there are eight possible actions and accordingly three required output nodes.
-An extra ``matching'' node is also required to enable RBNs to (potentially) only match specific sets of inputs.
+An extra matching node is also required to enable RBNs to (potentially) only match specific sets of inputs.
 If a given RBN has a logical `0' on the match node, regardless of its output node's state, the rule does not join [M].
-This scheme has also been exploited within neural LCS \cite{Bull:2002}.
-A `windowed approach' is utilised where the output is decided by the most common state over the last $W$ steps up to $T$.
+This scheme has also been exploited within neural LCS \citep{Bull:2002}.
+A windowed approach is utilised where the output is decided by the most common state over the last $W$ steps up to $T$.
 For example, if the last few states on a node updating prior to cycle $T$ is 0101001 and $W=3$, then the ending node’s state would be `0' and not `1'.

-When covering is necessitated, a randomly constructed RBN is created and then executed for $T$ cycles to determine the status of the match and output nodes.
-This procedure is repeated until an RBN is created that matches the environment state.
+\begin{sloppypar} When covering is necessitated, a randomly constructed RBN is created and then executed for $T$ cycles to determine the status of the match and output nodes.
+This procedure is repeated until an RBN is created that matches the environment state. \end{sloppypar}

-Self-adaptive mutation affecting a variable length representation was first explored by Fogel {\em et al.} \cite{Fogel:1995} where a self-adaptive value was used to control the deletion rate of states within finite state machines.
-Furthermore, Ghozeil and Fogel \cite{GhozeilFogel:1996} used self-adaptive mutation to control the rate of addition and deletion of hyperboxes to cluster spatial data.
-Self-adaptive mutation was first applied within LCS by Bull {\em et al.} \cite{Bull:2000} where each rule maintains its own mutation rate $\mu$.
-Self-adaptive mutation affecting rule size was first used in LCS with a neural representation \cite{BullHurst:2003}.
-This is similar to the approach used in Evolution Strategies (ES) \cite{Schwefel:1981} where the mutation rate is a locally evolving entity in itself, i.e., it adapts during the search process.
+Self-adaptive mutation was first applied within LCS by \cite{Bull:2000} where each rule maintains its own mutation rate $\mu$.
+This is similar to the approach used in evolution strategies \citep[ES;][]{Schwefel:1981} where the mutation rate is a locally evolving entity in itself, that is, it adapts during the search process.
 Self-adaptive mutation not only reduces the number of hand-tunable parameters of the evolutionary algorithm, it has also been shown to improve performance.